Calculate page height and width Skip to content

 As the journey cycle of your prospect changes, your content should change too.

-Here you need to determine what does a lead mean to you and then create a lead magnet.
+Here you need to determine what a lead means to you and then create a lead magnet.
 A lead magnet is any valuable resource your target audience wants.
 A lead magnet can be a downloadable, time-sensitive offer, trial or anything else.

 You want people to take some sort of action without spending money – they need to do something specific for us to classify them as a lead.